 Sister Julia Walsh and author Lisa Deam talk about pilgrimage as a spiritual practice and discipleship as a journey.
 They discuss the paradoxes of faith and being a contemplative, where we are called to be in the moment, while also moving toward God.
 And they share how loving history and being part of the Church is relational, messy work.

+When I walked the Camino de Santiago, I survived on a steady diet of ham sandwiches and beer.
 I subjected my body to a pack that weighed more than was healthy for my frame, moved my feet over miles of terrain, felt my muscles fatigue and my flesh blister and bleed.
 Every day, somewhere alongContinue reading “Meat”

 Weeks before departing for my Holy Week Camino pilgrimage in April, I am out for one of my practice walks.
 Bundled into layers of winter clothing, I cross through muddy, grayish-tan grass crusted partly by winter’s snow melting into the thawing ground.
 It is Lent: the season of awakening, of emergence, of spring.
 I amContinue reading “From stone to flesh”